MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/federated-identity-for-your-office-365-dev-test-environment.md

 ## Phase 3: Create the web proxy server

-PROXY1 provides proxying of authentication messages between users attempting to authenticate and ADFS1.
+PROXY1 provides proxying of authentication messages between users trying to authenticate and ADFS1.

 To create an Azure virtual machine for PROXY1, fill in the name of your resource group and Azure location, and then run these commands at the Azure PowerShell command prompt on your local computer.